Little Symphony No. 1 (Milhaud): I. Allant

+II.
+Chantant

-The tempo is noticeably slower for the second movement (typical of a second movement of any symphony) and the oboe takes control of the melody here.
+The tempo is noticeably slower for the second movement and the oboe takes control of the melody here.
 The strings also begin to creep in as the movement progresses and the overall dynamic is piano, with the oboe solo rising just above the rest of the orchestra.
 Milhaud wrote in the score that the strings should be muted, adding flavor to the overall mood and texture of the piece.